ServiceStack/ServiceStackVS/src/ServiceStackVS.NuGetInstallerWizard/README.md

 Child projects that specify `latest` for version or leave it out will pickup the rootPackage version.
 This is also to minimize the number of requests for `latest` version to the NuGet v2 servers (which are slow) and speeds up installs for creation of new projects from the template.

 This wizard can also be used in individual project `vstemplate`s.
 The `WizardData` mimics that of the `package.config` found in projects.
-Simply provide the `name` and the desired `version` and it will run the NuGet install.
+Simply provide the `id` and the desired `version` and it will run the NuGet install.
 For example.

 ``` xml
 <WizardData>